ianstrang2/berkoTNF/docs/SPEC_multi_tenancy.md

 - 🔄 Build on established tenant context patterns
 - 🔄 Use existing `withTenantMatchLock` for RSVP operations

-This multi-tenancy implementation provides a **rock-solid foundation** for all future BerkoTNF features, ensuring data isolation, security, and scalability from day one.
+This multi-tenancy implementation provides a **rock-solid foundation** for all future Capo features, ensuring data isolation, security, and scalability from day one.

 ---